 A Kansas Whitetail Hunt

-Even though the evening was quickly approaching, we made our way back out to chase some more trophy whitetails.
-While countless deer approached and gave perfect shooting opportunities, Tim had his eye on a management buck that would quickly appear and disappear among the plum brush filled hillside.
-This buck was one of the deer that Tim said would be perfect to get out as a management deer.
-While it was a large and amazing deer, the rack was not like most of his deer and would only score in the 160’s-170’s in his prime.
+Even though the evening was quickly approaching, we made our way back out Kansas whitetail hunting.
+Countless deer approached and gave perfect shooting opportunities.
+Tim had his eye on a buck that would appear and disappear among the plum brush.
+This buck was one that Tim said would be perfect as a management deer.
+While it was a large and amazing deer, the rack was not like most of his deer.
+He would score in the 160’s-170’s in his prime.

 As the light disappeared from the sky and more excitement of younger deer and even a coyote checking us out, it was not looking as though this deer was going to come within range.
 But as soon as I was ready to pack up, across the horizon I could see the silhouette of the buck making his way toward us.
 Unfortunately, he got the best of us that day and we ran out of daylight.
 If there had been more time to hunt, I’m sure he would of ended up in the back of a pickup.
 But that is why they call it hunting, and not catching.

 After being gone most of the week, I did have to cut my visit to 10 Gauge Outfitters short due to an 18 month old at home wanting “daddy”.
 I figured I better get back home while I still had a wife willing to let me leave on these hunting adventures.
 With more time the adventure would have continued, but for this year the score was Kansas: 1 – Derek: 0.

 Although I was slightly disappointed to leave empty handed, the adventure in seeing that many trophy whitetail and the knowledge I gained was well worth the trip.
 It was a photographer’s/hunter’s dream and I can’t wait for more Kansas whitetail hunting.
 Next time maybe settle the score.
 Thank you again Tim, it was a great pleasure!